Quinn Davis

-Quinn Davis (born December 30, 2008) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series East, driving the No. 5 Ford for City Garage Motorsports.
+Quinn Davis (born December 30, 2008) is an American professional stock car racing driver who currently competes full-time in the ARCA Menards Series East, driving the No. 85 Ford for City Garage Motorsports and part-time in the ARCA Menards Series West, driving the No. 77 Toyota for Performance P-1 Motorsports.

 Racing career

 Davis has competed in the CRA JEGS All-Stars Tour and the Rogers-Dabbs Performance Pro Late Model Challenge.

 In 2025, it was revealed that Davis would make her ARCA Menards Series East debut at Nashville Fairgrounds Speedway, driving the No. 31 Toyota for Rise Motorsports.
 She finished five laps down in ninth place.
 A month later, it was announced that Davis would make her ARCA Menards Series debut with the team at Elko Speedway.

 On September 19, 2025, it was announced that Davis will run full-time in the ARCA Menards Series East in 2026, driving the No. 5 Ford for City Garage Motorsports.
+In January 2026, it was revealed that Davis would also participate with CGM in the pre-season test for the ARCA Menards Series at Daytona International Speedway, where she set the 68th quickest time between the two sessions held.
+She would instead run the No. 85 full-time after Becca Monopoli had left the team.